Nuand/bladeRF/host/utilities/bladeRF-flash/README.md

 bladeRF-flash --lib-version
 ```

 If only one device is connected, the -d option is not needed.
 The utility will find and open the attached device.
 This option is required if multiple devices are connected.
-For the sake of completeness, the following examples will include this command line option, using the libusb backend.

 ```
 bladeRF-flash -f <FX3 firmware image>